hasura/promptql-mcp/README.md

 ### Prerequisites

 - Python 3.10 or higher
-- A Hasura PromptQL project with API key and DDN URL
+- A Hasura PromptQL project with API key, playground URL, and DDN Auth Token
 - Claude Desktop (for interactive use) or any MCP-compatible client

 ### Install from Source